tfitz/academic-kickstart/content/author/admin/_index.md

 +++

-Tim Fitzgerald is an assistant professor of mechanical engineering at Gonzaga University.
-His research interests include nonlinear dynamics, , mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Welcome to the website of Tim Fitzgerald, an assistant professor of mechanical engineering at Gonzaga University.
+My research interests include nonlinear dynamics, fluid-structure interactions, computational mechanics, and control theory.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I teach a variety of courses here at Gonzaga: from dynamics and vibrations to control theory.
+Put another way, I tend to teach topics on mechanical models of things that move.

+When not in the lab or classroom, I enjoy backpacking, photography, and making music.